SwatiKanchan0007/Global-Superstore-Dashboard-using-Power-BI/README.md

 # Global-Superstore-Dashboard-using-Power-BI

-  Designed a Sales dashboard to analyze the sales based on various product categories.
+  This is a Sales dashboard which analyzes the sales based on various product categories.
-  Showed total sales, total quantity, average delivery days, return orders in total as well as for years 2012,2013,2014,2015.
+  It shows total sales, total quantity, average delivery days, return orders in total as well as for years 2012,2013,2014,2015.
+  I have created :
-  Created a pie chart to analyze sales by segment and a donut chart to analyze the sales by market.
+  - A pie chart to analyze sales by segment and a donut chart to analyze the sales by market.
-  Created a map to show sum of sales by region.
+  - A map to show sum of sales by region.
-  Created bar charts to analyze top 10 customers, top 6 profit products and top 6 loss products.
+  - Bar charts to analyze top 10 customers, top 6 profit products and top 6 loss products.